Frequently Asked Questions

 Each patient’s product offering viewable on the site may differ as your product THC limits are set based on the medical documentation provided by your doctor or nurse practitioner.
 If interested in other products, please speak with your healthcare provider.

-According to the Cannabis Act, we are able to ship to your primary residence, or a mailing address associated with that address (such as a P.O. box) within Canada.
+According to the Cannabis Act, we can ship to your primary residence, or a mailing address associated with that address (such as a P.O. box) within Canada.
 Aurora ships Canada-wide using Canada Post and Purolator.

-Parcels with Canada Post and Purolator require a signature upon delivery.
-If no one is home to receive the parcel, a notice will be left that indicates the location of your local Purolator or Canada Post depot.
-Packages shipped with West Direct with our same-day/next-day courier service do not require signature on delivery.
+Yes, parcels shipped with Canada Post and Purolator require a signature.
+If no one is home to receive the parcel, a notice will be left that indicates the location of our local Purolator or Canada Post depot.
+The package will be held for 5-7 days before being returned to Aurora.

-When you place your order, you will receive an order confirmation and then typical processing time is 1-2 days before you will receive a shipping notification email.
-Your shipping notification email will include a link to track the status of your package.
-If you have been unable to track your package you can contact our client care team for support at: firstname.lastname@example.org / 1-844-928-7672
+When you place your order, you will receive an order confirmation and then typical order processing time is 1-3 business days.
+Once your order is picked and packed and ready to ship you will then receive a shipping notification email which will include a link to track the status of your package.
+If you are unable to track your package you can contact our Client Care team for support at: firstname.lastname@example.org / 1-844-928-7672

 That all depends on your prescription.
 Patients are able to order a maximum of 30 times their daily prescribed amount in one order (i.e. 2g/day x 30 days = 60g) but cannot exceed the federal maximum of 150 grams of medical cannabis in a single order.